Nazi book burnings: The burnings start

-Many German students were complicit in the Nazi book burning campaign.
+Many German students took part in the Nazi book burning campaign.
 They were known as Deutsche Studentenschaft, and when they ran out of books in their own libraries they turned to independent bookstores.
 Libraries were asked to stock their shelves with material that stood up to Hitler's standards, and destroy anything that did not.

 Cultural genocide in occupied territories

 Among the Nazi crimes against the Polish nation was a campaign of cultural genocide that included the burning of millions of books, resulting in the destruction of an estimated 80% of all school libraries, and three-quarters of all scientific libraries in the country.
 The Nazis also seized many books from Jewish communities in Eastern Europe.
-They did intend to keep and display a few rare and ancient books in a museum on Judaism after the Final Solution was successfully completed.
+They intended to keep and display a few rare and ancient books in a museum on Judaism after the Final Solution was successfully completed.